Success By 6 Events

 Healthy Mom, Healthy Baby!
 Community Resource Fair

 Data shows that roughly one-third of all pregnant women in Nueces County do not receive adequate care and support early in their pregnancies.
 Adequate prenatal care is vital because it can influence the future terms of the pregnancy as well as the health of both mother and infant.
 To raise awareness about the importance of prenatal care, Success By 6 hosts a free community resource fair each January for expectant mothers and those preparing for pregnancy.
+Click here to see highlights from our most recent event.

 Week of the Young Child